Henry Blosser House

 Henry Blosser House is a historic home located near Malta Bend, Saline County, Missouri.
 It was built in 1880, and is a three-story, Second Empire style red-orange brick farmhouse.
 It features a projecting central pavilion, a bell-cast mansard roof, polychrome shingles, and decorative porches.
 Also on the property are two contributing outbuildings and a three-level frame barn.

 It was added to the National Register of Historic Places in 1978.

+In 2014, the property was purchased by Dr. Arthur and Carolyn Elman.
+At the time the property was in a significant state of disrepair and had been placed on Missouri Preservation’s endangered properties list.
+Elmans hired interior designer Kelee Katillac to oversee rehabilitation of the house and barn.
+The mansion, now known as the Blosser-Elman Museum of Decorative Arts, is slated for opening in 2024.